Yudhishthirsh/linkedINDataScraper/README.md

 3) After time there are 5 alphanumeric characters

 Notes:
-1) Scripts run successfully in the scrapy framework using selenium to log in to facebook and scrape data from a facebook group and can extract upto 200 times scroll through the group and retrieve ~400 posts and beyond this stage, the script encountered elements which were not available for interact
+1) This automated Script run successfully in the scrapy framework and able to scrape approx. 500 Linkedin profile URLs after that google asking for captcha verification.